AP Top 25 Takeaways: Back door to the College Football Playoff is likely to be blocked this season

-The back door to the College Football playoff is unlikely to be open for Ohio State or anybody else this championship weekend.
+The back door to the College Football playoff is unlikely to be open for Ohio State or anybody else next weekend.

-A season defined by almost-upsets and favorites finding a way continued during rivalry weekend with a couple of College Football Playoff contenders withstanding unranked in-state foes Saturday.
+A season defined by near-upsets and favorites finding a way continued during rivalry week, with CFP contenders withstanding unranked in-state foes Saturday.

+No. 1 Georgia had to work harder than it has in years to beat Georgia Tech and complete a third straight perfect regular season.

+No. 5 Florida State erased a double-digit deficit to beat Florida in its first full game without injured star quarterback Jordan Travis.

-No. 4 Washington and Michael Penix Jr. used a bold fourth-and-1 call and walk-off field goal to beat Washington State in the Apple Cup and stay unbeaten heading into the Pac-12 title game.
+No. 4 Washington and Michael Penix Jr. used a bold fourth-and-1 play call and walkoff field goal to beat Washington State in the Apple Cup and stay unbeaten heading into the Pac-12 title game.

-As for the second-ranked Buckeyes, make it three straight losses to Michigan.
-The third-ranked Wolverines, without coach Jim Harbaugh (or Connor Stalions) on the sideline, beat Ohio State for the third straight year.
+As for the second-ranked Buckeyes, it was another painful end to the regular season.
+No. 3 Michigan, without coach Jim Harbaugh (or Connor Stalions) on the sideline, beat Ohio State for the third straight year.

-Michigan's players, acting head coach Sherrone Moore and athletic director all refused to bite when asked if the victory validated three years of victories that some believe are tainted by allegations of in-person scouting and sign-stealing that have led to an NCAA investigation and a three-game suspension of Harbaugh by the Big Ten.
+Michigan's players, acting head coach Sherrone Moore and athletic director Warde Manuel all refused to bite when asked if the victory validated three years of victories that some believe are tainted.
+The program is facing allegations of in-person scouting and sign-stealing that have led to an NCAA investigation and a three-game suspension of Harbaugh by the Big Ten.

-"I think it proves that this team is a great team," athletic director Warde Manuel said.
+“I think it proves that this team is a great team,” Manuel said.
 “And they can play through the adversity of their coach being suspended.
 Just really proud of their effort, the way they stick together.
 They’re passionate to play for each other.
 It’s just remarkable.”

 J.J.
-McCarthy and crew will wear the villains' black hats and don't seem to care about your finger wags and eye rolls.
+McCarthy & Co. will wear the villains' black hats into the postseason and don't seem worried at all about your finger wags and eye rolls.

 “We only care about us,” McCarthy said.